 You know how they say you have your most creative ideas away from work?
-In the shower, during a walk, or while stalking people on Facebook.
+In the shower; during a walk; or when stalking people on Facebook.
 This kind of brainwave rarely happens to me.
 In fact, I have a reverse brainwave.
-In the shower, I have an eureka-moment about different ways to take a shower.
-Since, I can’t elaborate on that here, I will talk about the Rubik’s cube moment.
+In the shower, I have a eureka-moment about different ways to take a shower.
+Since I can’t elaborate on that here, I will talk about one moment with the Rubik’s cube.

 I was fiddling with my Rubik’s cube yesterday and had this colorful tide of existential crisis: I don’t like Rubik’s cubes, at all.
-I have never liked it.
-Yet, I have been solving ‘em for the last three years.
+I have never liked it and yet I have been solving ‘em for the last three years.

 I liked the idea that I like to solve the Rubik’s cube.

 We all have our versions of the Rubik’s cube.
-My plan for this blog initially was to learn programming and develop the entire thing from scratch.
-I wanted to be “that guy who wrote the code for his own blog,” not that guy who actually wanted to learn programming.
+My plan for this blog initially was to learn to programme and develop a blog from scratch.
+I wanted to be “that freaking guy who wrote the code for his own blog,” not that guy who actually wanted to learn to programme.